rparth3/RegistrationProject/README.md

 }
 response from this service will be {"Status":"Success","Details":"ydvd756e1778ye9r98"}
-status will be Success only if otp was sent to number
+status will be Success only if otp was sent to number else error will be given

 Step 2